[Page under development]

 1891: Susannah was still at Gatley’s House and was now aged seventy seven years and living on own means.
 Her daughter Elizabeth was living with her, she was thirty eight years old and was employed as a general servant.
 Suzannah died in 1897.

 1911: Sadly no Gatleys lived at Spring Cottage anymore.
 The Broome family now occupied it having moved from a few doors away.
 Fred Broome was the head of the large household.
-Fred was forty five years old and worked as a mill mechanic, he was born in Jackson Lane Kerridge and appears to have lived in Kerridge all his life.
+Fred was forty five years old and worked as a mill mechanic.
+He was born in Jackson Lane Kerridge and appears to have lived in Kerridge all his life.
 He died in Lymncroft on Jacksons Lane at the age of ninety in 1956.
-His large family in 1911 consisted of his wife Fanny nee Cooke who was two years younger.
-They had nine children, four daughters and five sons ranging in ages from twenty three to six years.
+His large family in 1911 consisted of his wife Fanny (nee Cooke) who was two years younger than her husband.
+They had nine children, four daughters and five sons ranging in ages from twenty three years to six years.
 Their names were Annie, Hilda, William, Nellie, John, Harry, Fred, Ida and Frank.
 All were involved in the cotton industry apart from William who was a mill mechanic like his father.
-The youngest two children were still at school.
-The whole family were born in Kerridge apart from Fred`s wife Fanny who was born in Adlington, Cheshire.
+The youngest two children were still at school of course.
+The whole family was born in Kerridge apart from Fred`s wife Fanny who was born in Adlington, Cheshire.

 Our thanks go specifically to Linda Stewart who has researched census and other information to present an interesting history of local people and properties.